Splitting-based randomized dynamical low-rank approximations for stiff matrix differential equations: Numerical results

-Tables \ref{tab11} and \ref{tab12} present the numerical results obtained using the Lie splitting and Strang splitting methods, combined with adaptive low-rank techniques (ADRSVD and ADGN).
-For the truncation step, the relative tolerance is set to \(\tau = 10^{-8}\) and the absolute tolerance to \(10^{-12}\).
-The range finder step employs a tolerance of \(10^{-8}\).
-The data in the tables clearly indicate that, under the same splitting method, the relative errors (relerr) and convergence orders (rate) of ADRSVD and ADGN are nearly identical.
-This suggests that the differences in low-rank methods do not significantly affect the results.
-On the other hand, the relative errors decrease steadily with increasing the number of time steps $M$ and strang splitting performs exceptionally well with fine time steps; its convergence order approaches the theoretical second-order, and the relative error is low, demonstrating a significant advantage over the Lie splitting method.
-Furthermore, in Fig. \ref{fig4}, we show the change in rank over time with a fixed number of time steps $M = 512$.
+Table \ref{tab9} presents the numerical results obtained using ADRSVD-LT, ADGN-LT, ADRSVD-ST and ADGN-ST methods.
+For the truncation step, the relative tolerance is set to \(\varphi = 10^{-8}\) and the absolute tolerance to \(10^{-12}\).
+The rangefinder step employs a tolerance of \(10^{-8}\).
+The datas in tables clearly indicate that, under the same splitting method, the relative errors (relerr) and convergence orders (rate) of ADRSVD and ADGN are nearly identical.
+This suggests that the differences in these low-rank methods do not significantly affect the results.
+On the other hand, the relative errors decrease steadily with increasing the number of time steps $\hat{M}$ and strang splitting performs exceptionally well with fine time steps; its convergence order approaches the theoretical second-order, and the relative error is low, demonstrating a significant advantage over the Lie-Trotter splitting method.
+Furthermore, in Fig. \ref{fig6}, we show the change in rank over time with a fixed number of time steps $\hat{M} = 512$.